Create Fishnet (Data Management)

 (Optional)

 The extent of the fishnet.
-The extent can be entered by specifying the coordinates or using a template dataset.
+The extent can be provided by specifying the coordinates or using a template dataset.

 • MAXOF—The maximum extent of all inputs will be used.